janisozaur/windows-polish-keyboard-layout-with-working-tilde/README.md

 ## Installation

-Download the msi installer and dll, run the installer.
+Download the dll for your architecture, place it in `%SystemRoot%\System32` and import `pl-tilde.reg`.

 ## Usage